 A habit is defined as "a learned behavior pattern regularly followed until it has become almost involuntary."
+Research has shown that 40% of people's daily activities are performed each day in almost the exact same way.
 In "The Power of Habit," the author, Peter Duhigg, describes a 3-step process to forming habits:

-Cue \rightarrow Routine \rightarrow Reward = Habit
+Cue -> Routine -> Reward = Habit

 The cue is used as a prompt for your brain that tells you what habit to use.

 The routine is how a habit influences what you do, think or feel.

 The reward helps you place a value on the habit and determine whether it is worth remembering or not.

-Since habits are simply how we respond to cues, they are neither bad nor good - instead, how we see a habit is based on the reward that comes from it.
+Peter Duhigg writes that since habits are simply how we respond to cues, they are neither bad nor good - instead, how we see a habit is based on the reward that comes from it.
 The good news is that we can change a habit if we do not like the reward or the side effects that we receive.

-How do we Develop or Change Habits?
+So how do we develop or change a habit?
 The answer lies with cravings!
 Once our habits become well practiced, our brains begin to expect the reward.
+Then, if we see a cue and do not receive the reward, we develop a craving.
+However, if a habit is not well practiced and we see a cue without receiving a reward, we will not develop the same craving.
 Cravings can be powerful tools that we can use to build (and keep) healthy habits or change unhealthy ones.
 For example, if we notice that we crave sugary treats throughout the workday, this may give us an idea that we have practiced a habit of eating unhealthy foods at the workplace and can work to change this habit!

 Now, let's say you want to create an exercise-focused habit of going to the gym in the morning.
-You might try this 3 step-process to forming healthy habits:
+You might try this: